Power Rangers Samurai

-Power Rangers Samurai is the eighteenth season of the children's television series Power Rangers, which is based on the Japanese Super Sentai Series.
-The season was the first to be produced by SCG Power Rangers, after Saban Brands (replacing BVS Entertainment as the main producer) acquired the franchise.
-The season marks the franchise's debut on Nickelodeon, premiering on the main network and Nicktoons on February 7, 2011.
+Power Rangers Samurai is a television series and the seventeenth entry of the Power Rangers franchise', which is based on the Japanese Super Sentai Series.
+The season was the first to be produced by Saban Brands after it acquired the franchise from The Walt Disney Company.
+The season marks the franchise's debut on Nickelodeon, premiering on February 7, 2011.

 Samurai uses props, footage, script, and characteristics from Samurai Sentai Shinkenger and, according to press material, had a "brighter tone and an infusion of fun and comedy that wasn't present in seasons 16 and 17."
 Samurai is also the first season to be shot and broadcast in 16:9 widescreen and in HD.
-Though 2006's Boukenger (which was adapted into Operation Overdrive) was the first Super Sentai series to be shot in widescreen, preceding Power Rangers seasons were not.
-However, Shinkenger was also the first Sentai series to be filmed with an HD camera at 720p resolution.
+Though 2006's Boukenger (which was adapted into Operation Overdrive) was the first Super Sentai series to be shot in widescreen using Super 35 and Super 16 mm film, preceding Power Rangers seasons were not.
+However, Shinkenger was also the first Sentai series to be filmed with an HD camera at 720p resolution through Go-Busters.
 Samurai also returns the series to a multi-seasonal format; the second season, titled Power Rangers Super Samurai, began on February 18, 2012 and is officially considered the nineteenth season overall.

-Plot
+Synopsis

+Centuries ago in Japan, a race of monsters known as the Nighloks invaded the Earth, but were defeated by a team of five samurai warriors who utilised supernatural kanji symbols to counter the Nighlok invasion.
+These warriors were the first Samurai Power Rangers, and they later passed down the knowledge of their symbol power to their children who continued the fight against the Nighloks.
+For hundreds of years, successive generations of the Samurai Rangers have defended the Earth from the Nighlok threat.
+When the ruler of the Nighloks, the evil Master Xandred, returns once more, the eighteenth generation of Samurai Power Rangers must assemble to prevent Xandred and his army from flooding the planet with the waters of the Sanzu River to bring about the end of civilization.

-The Samurai Power Rangers–Red Ranger Jayden Shiba, the stoic leader; Blue Ranger Kevin, the devoted second-in-command; Pink Ranger Mia Watanabe, the big sister; Green Ranger Mike, the creative rebel; Yellow Ranger Emily, the youngest and most innocent; and, eventually, Gold Ranger Antonio Garcia, the expressive fisherman/tech wiz– fight the evil Master Xandred and his army of Nighloks, who want to flood the planet with the waters of the Sanzu River to bring about the end of civilization.
+The team is made up of Red Ranger Jayden Shiba, a skilled and stoic leader; Blue Ranger Kevin, a devoted second-in-command who values tradition and organisation; Pink Ranger Mia Watanabe, the compasionate "big sister" of the group; Green Ranger Mike, a rebel jokester with a creative mind; and Yellow Ranger Emily, the youngest and most innocent of the group.
+They are later joined by Gold Ranger Antonio Garcia, an excitable fisherman and tech genius who was not born into the Samurai life like the rest of the team but instead created his own Ranger powers with technology.